Staff

 Broad research specialisms:

-River catchment management, environmental modelling and GIS.
+River catchment management, environmental modelling, modelling uncertainty and GIS.

 Qualifications